keboola/developers-docs/extend/registration/index.md

 - the component itself limits where it can run (in what projects and for which users).

 ## Obtaining Account
 To register and application, you need to have an account in [Keboola Developer Portal](https://apps.keboola.com/).
 The Developer Portal is a completely separate application which manages the list of components available in KBC.
 As it is a separate application, it uses different credentials than KBC and you have to obtain an account.
 [Creating an account](https://apps.keboola.com/auth/create-account) is free and quick, it requires a working email (to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.
 When you log in to the developer portal, you have to join a **vendor**.
 A vendor is an organization of developers.
 Every application in KBC has to belong to a vendor.
 If you work for no company, we suggest to create a vendor with your name.
 Even if you want to create a single component, it still has to belong to a vendor.

 If you join an existing vendor, an administrator of that vendor has to approve your request.
 If you want to create a new vendor, a Keboola Administrator has to approve your request.
-When you create a new vendor you should provide us with a channel for receiving internal errors from your applications.
+When you create a new vendor you will receive a development project in KBC and you should provide us with a channel for receiving internal errors from your applications.
 Basically anything supported by [Papertrail notifications](https://help.papertrailapp.com/kb/how-it-works/alerts#supported-services) is available, though e-mail or Slack channel is most commonly used.

 {: .image-popup}